Program Requirements

 Acceptance Into the Psychological & Brain Sciences: Cognitive Neuroscience Major

 Acceptance into the major is contingent upon an application and then approval by the major committee.
-As part of this application, the student will meet with an appropriate advisor who will carefully review the requirements and oversee the student's progress.
+As part of this application, the student will communicate with an appropriate advisor who will carefully review the requirements and oversee the student's progress.
 A brief, one-page statement from the student about why they feel the cognitive neuroscience major is appropriate for them will be requested as part of the application.

 Washington University students will be considered for admission to the P&BS:CN major no sooner than during their third semester (sophomore year).
 Decisions are based on the student's statement and academic record as well as the interview with the advisor.
 A minimum GPA of 2.0 is required for admission into the major.